-In addition, certain animals who have three fingers (or toes) including three-toed sloths, box turtles, woodpeckers, and skinks.
+In addition, certain animals who have three fingers (or toes) include three-toed sloths, box turtles, woodpeckers, and skinks.

 The number 3 is also associated with the planet Earth, which is the third planet from our sun.
 Earth supports diverse and complex lifeforms.
 Thus, symbolically, it represents abundance and paradise.